 We want to be in a planned, proactive mode which is much, much cheaper.
 And this very graphic example is one made the show.
 It is more expensive to wait until a very catastrophic event like this occurs, you know, as opposed to fixing it ahead of time.

 Yeah.
-I mean, I think at minimum we think that the industry figures is generally at least three times the planned replacement cost.
-And in worst case scenarios it can get up with ten times the planned replacement cost.
+I mean, I think at a minimum we think that the industry figures are generally at least three times the planned replacement cost.
+And in worst-case scenarios, it can get up with ten times the planned replacement cost.

 That’s a lot of money there that you’re just wasting.
 The flip side of it is in the ROI question.
 If you do your asset management well, you don’t see these things and then everybody goes, “Why are we spending the money?”

 And so from an engineering and asset management point, I say well it is much better to do this well.
 Not waste the money but you need to be able to tell that story as well to your decision-makers.